 Your car brakes are meant to keep you from getting into an accident and the lights warn others that your vehicle is slowing down.
 When anything in this system malfunctions, it could spell disaster.

-While it’s extremely dangerous to drive with brake lights that don’t come on, it’s just as scary having a set that are stuck on.
+While it’s extremely dangerous to drive with brake lights that don’t come on, it’s just as scary having a set that is stuck on.
 We look at the reasons why your brake lights stay on and how to fix them.
+Let’s begin with the causes:

 5 Causes Why Your Brake Lights Stay On